Microcosmic Orbit Breathing

 Tailbone Gate (Wei-lu)

-Dorsal Gate (mid-back, near the heart)
+Shen Dao (mid-back, behind the heart)

 Jade Pillow (back of the head)